ZacharyVoceLTU/Discovr-GroupNumber/DevREADME.md

 ## Building and running for changes
 For somereason if you use CMake: run without debugging before you CMake: Build after a change.
-It will run the Build process but get stuff making the embedded_manifest.h, so just manually CMake:Build after every change and test.
+It will run the Build process but get stuck making the embedded_manifest.h, so just manually CMake:Build after every change and test.

 # Installations:
 - Vim (for xxd)
 - CMake
 - Ninja
-- LLVM (For clang and clang++)
+- LLVM (For clang and clang++) (Change CmakePresets to point to your clang/clang++ installation)

 # When upgrading nmap Version via CMake FetchContent
 Delete all contents in src/embedded/.